-Why study marine & Antarctic studies?
+Why study marine and Antarctic studies?

 With an annual value to Australia of approximately $40 billion and growing, study and careers in Marine and Antarctic go far beyond conservation issues and resource sustainability.